eraflo/MathsLibPython/README.md

 Add your new modules in the libmath repo.
 Then, update the __ __init__ __ function to add your module.
 Don't forget to update setup.py for the version and to change the __tar.gz file__ in the __dist repo__.
 Also, precise your change in the __Read.me__

-Commande to make the distrib : python setup.py sdist
+Command to make the distrib : python setup.py sdist

 Then, pip install the tar.gz file